 I’ve already mentioned that this is not a RWS copy.
 This is a partial truth.
 It does place Strength at 8 and Justice at 11.
 It also maintains all the traditional Tarot titles rather than substitute them with Hobbit-based ones.
 Pentacles is Coins; the courts consist of Pages, Knights, Queens, and Kings.
 Leafing through the instructions booklet, it seems as though the divinitory meanings of all the cards are more or less consistent with the RWS.
 So I suppose it’s safe to say that, if you are familiar with the standard RWS definitions, you can use these cards.
 The difference lies in the artwork.
 These are all scenes from the Hobbit, and virtually no attempt is made by the artist to make them look anything like P.C.
 Smith’s iconic drawings.
 If you are the type to read intuitively based on imagery – and not based on Waite’s book definitions – no amount of familiarity with the RWS will aid you with these cards.

 It seems to me that the little booklet is required reading for this one.
-Each entry consists of a description of the scene depicted in relation to what’s going on at the corresponding place in the book, followed by suggested divinitory meanings.
+Each entry consists of a description of the scene depicted in relation to what’s going on in the book, followed by suggested divinitory meanings.
 Just reading the descriptive first part, some of the scene-to-card transitions seem a bit of a stretch; reading the second part about the divinitory meanings usually clears it up quite nicely.
 Often my confusion (or skepticism) with the first part is replaced with an “Aha, that’s pretty clever” upon reading the second.
 The booklet itself is among the nicer ones I’ve got – it’s nice and fat (95 pages), with plenty of info.
 In the introduction, the author also heads off some of my doubts going into these cards, saying that “In bringing together the Tarot and The Hobbit, a kind of marriage has been achieved between these two very distinct mythical realms, and like all unions, this one also has its own contradictions and unities, its own ‘personae’.”
 That’s fair, I think, and I’m glad the author said something to that extent, because otherwise I’d probably have held onto some impossible expectations which ultimately would have led to disappointment.

 The artwork is pretty good.
 I think the artist did a fine job of recreating the Middle Earth aesthetic without relying on the Peter Jackson movies to do the imaginative work for him.
 It looks like a pseudo-Northern European wilderness, which is what Tolkien was shooting for with the book.
 So well done, there.
 The problem is that some of these scenes look pretty generic, and without Hobbit-based titles to draw from, the LWB is absolutely necessary to understand what exactly they’re supposed to be showing us.
 The small cards almost never show their suit symbols, either, so without the suit names on the cards, you would never know what they were.*** I don’t really have any issue with this, but I think it merits pointing out all the same.